TofanAlina/PowerBI-Projects/Project1_SalesAnalysis/README.md

 ### 1. Sources and Tutorials

-This project was created following these tutorials: [Codebasics Playlist](https://youtube.com/playlist?list=PLeo1K3hjS3uva8pk1FI3iK9kCOKQdz1I9&si=_hUiMtjbXMgH6Uvi) as a starting point, with additional dashboards, analyses & visualizations implemented by me as personal contributions.
+This project was created following these tutorials: [Codebasics Playlist](https://youtube.com/playlist?list=PLeo1K3hjS3uva8pk1FI3iK9kCOKQdz1I9&si=_hUiMtjbXMgH6Uvi) as a starting point, with additional dashboards, analyses & visualizations implemented by me as project extensions.
 The sample dataset used can be found here: [Sales Insights Dataset](https://codebasics.io/resources/sales-insights-data-analysis-project) , it was provided by the tutorial author and simulates the activity of a computer hardware business in India interested in sales insights.
 No sensitive or real company data is included.

 ### 2. Tools